 The United States is aware of and takes seriously its obligations pursuant to Federal Rule of Criminal Procedure 16 and Local Criminal Rule 5.1(a), the provisions of Brady v.
 Maryland, 373 U.S. 83, 87 (1963), Giglio v.
 United States, 405 U.S. 150, 153-54 (1972), and the Jencks Act, 18 U.S.C. § 3500.
 Accordingly, the government, in consultation with the Federal Public Defender, is developing a comprehensive plan for handling, tracking, processing, reviewing and producing discovery across the Capitol Attack cases.
-Under the plan, the discovery most directly and immediately related to pending charges in cases involving detained defendants will be provided within the next thirty to sixty days.
+Under the plan, the discovery most directly and immediately related to pending charges in cases involving detained defendants will be provided within thirty to sixty days.
 Cases that do not involve detained defendants will follow thereafter.
 Such productions will also be supplemented on an on-going basis.
+Here, the discovery most directly and immediately related to the defendant has been provided to defense counsel.
+The government's productions will also be supplemented on an on-going basis.
 In the longer term, the plan will include a system for storing, organizing, searching, producing and/or making available voluminous materials such as those described above in a manner that is workable for both the government and hundreds of defendants.
 This latter portion of the plan will require more time to develop and implement, including further consultation with the Federal Public Defender.

-Defendant in this case is charged with violations of 18 U.S.C. §§ 1512(c)(2), 2 (Obstruction of an Official Proceeding), 18 U.S.C. § 1752(a)(1) (Entering and Remaining in a Restricted Building or Grounds), 18 U.S.C. § 1752(a)(2) (Disorderly and Disruptive Conduct in a Restricted Building or Grounds), and 40 U.S.C. § 5104(e)(2)(D) (Disorderly Conduct in a Capitol Building).
-In this case, the government is prepared to provide defense with discovery as soon as the Protective Order has been signed.
+Defendant in this case is charged with violations of 18 U.S.C. § 1512(c)(2) (Obstruction of an Official Proceeding), 18 U.S.C. § 231(a)(3) (Civil Disorder), 18 U.S.C. § 2 (Aiding and Abetting), 18 U.S.C. § 1752(a)(1) (Entering and Remaining in a Restricted Building or Grounds), 18 U.S.C. § 1752(a)(2) (Disorderly and Disruptive Conduct in a Restricted Building or Grounds) 40 U.S.C. § 5104(e)(2)(D) (Disorderly Conduct in a Capitol Building), and 40 U.S.C. § 5104(e)(2)(E) (Impeding Passage Through the Capitol Grounds or Buildings).
+In this case, the government has already provided defense counsel with over 100 files of preliminary discovery, including social media files, videos, photos, and law enforcement reports, which were produced on or abut February 5, February 12, April 27, and May 18, 2021.